The Problem of Babies and Bathwater

 The Problem of Bullying

 Many utopias purport not to need a police or other type of civil force.
 Citizens are described as complying with the society's blueprint.
-Something as basic as More's city-dwellers NOT moving to the countryside for 2 years is never addressed (or even contemplated).
-Goods NOT being automatically distributed as requested is also never addressed.
+Something as basic as More's city-dwellers NOT agreeing to move to the countryside for 2 years is never addressed (or even contemplated).
+Goods NOT being automatically distributed as expected is also never addressed.

 The narrator claims that there are few private disputes in Utopia, which "observation" doesn't correspond to any human society that has ever existed in the course of history.